-We don't know much about Coltsfoot's history or age he came from a house with 54 other rabbits in.
+We don't know much about Coltsfoot's history or age as he came from a house with 54 other rabbits in.
 Coltsfoot loves nothing more than to explore everything and anything.
-Comfrey is very nervous but she is getting braver by the day.

-We don't know much about Anise's history or age she came from a house with 54 other rabbits in.
-Anise is one of the most nervous rabbits I have known, but hopefully with a bit of TLC she will get braver.
+We don't know much about Anise's history or age he came from a house with 54 other rabbits in.
+Anise is one of the most nervous rabbits I have known, but hopefully with a bit of TLC he will get braver.

 Parsley is about 3 years old and a neuterd long haired guinea pig.
 Sadly he lost his partner earlier this year and is now looking for another one, can you help him?
 Now rehomed